gjbex/training-material/Fortran/ControlStructures/README.md

     to initialize array elements by index, but selectively, i.e., based on conditions on those indices.
 Here, a matrix is constructed that has all elements equal to zero, except the first diagonals.
+1. `merge_test`: illustrates the use of the `merge` function for conditional assignment in both scalar and array context.
 1. `select_test`: illustrates the `select case` construct that allows branching based on the values of scalar variables (`integer` and `character(len=*)`).
 This program implements a very simple command